netinetwalker/schubio/_posts/2015-03-07-real-life-edge-cases.md

 physical or mental problems are not stupid, and you should not treat them as if they are.
 Because that really hurts.

-If you meet a personified edge cases, treat them like every other person.
+If you meet personified edge cases, treat them like every other person.
 If you are unsure about certain things, just ask.
 Nobody will hurt you if you ask questions, but people will feel hurt if you act weird.
 You do not have to speak loud and slow to people with paraplegia, and you do not have to complete